dagster-io/dagster-cloud-cicd-action/README.md

 locations:
   # Location name
   foo:

-    # Path to build directory, which must contain a Dockerfile, relative to the locations.yaml folder
+    # Path to build directory, which must contain a Dockerfile or
+    # requirements.txt file, relative to the locations.yaml folder
     build: ./foo_src

+    # The base Docker image to use, if providing only a requirements.txt
+    # file and no Dockerfile
+    base_image: python:3.8-slim

     # Docker registry to push the built Docker image to
     registry: dagster-io/foo

-    # Python file containing the job repo - can alternatively supply python_module as below
+    # Python file containing the job repo
+    # Can alternatively supply python_module, as below
     python_file: repo.py

   bar:
     build: ./bar_src
     registry: dagster-io/bar
     python_module: bar
 ```

+### More Examples
+More examples are provided in the [`example` folder](./example).

 ## Customization